Lena is a foodie and home cook from the SF Bay Area with a passion for Spanish flavors and traditional cooking with a modern touch.

 - 3/4 cup bread crumbs, panko or homemade

 - Warm 2 cups of the milk in a saucepan over low heat with the cinnamon stick.
 Meanwhile, in a separate bowl, whisk together cornstarch, sugar, and remaining milk and let stand to thicken a little while the other milk warms.

 - When the milk in the saucepan shows signs of beginning to bubble around the edges, remove it from the heat and remove the cinnamon stick.
 Whisking constantly, add the warm milk to the cornstarch mixture little by little until completely incorporated.

 - Return this custard to the stove, add the lemon zest, and turn back on to low heat.
 Cook for 10 minutes, stirring constantly so that it does not scorch.
 By this time, the pudding should be thick.
 Pour it into a flat-bottomed rectangular dish or directly into shaped molds.
 Chill overnight or at least 4 hours.

 - After chilling, cut the custard into squares or remove from your molds.
 Beat the two eggs and set up a breading station with flour in one bowl, eggs in the next, and breadcrumbs in the last.

-- Heat 5-6 tablespoons of olive oil in a high-sided skillet or other heavy pan.
-Dredge each piece of custard in flour, shaking off the excess, then dipping in the egg, letting any extra drip off before coating in bread crumbs and putting into the hot pan.
+- Heat 5-6 tablespoons of olive oil in a high-sided skillet or another heavy pan.
+Dredge each piece of custard in flour, shaking off the excess, then dipping in the egg, letting any extra drip off before coating it in bread crumbs and putting it into the hot pan.

 - Fry 1-2 minutes on each side until golden brown.
-Remove to a plate or dish lined with paper towels to drain before serving sprinkled with additional sugar (and ground cinnamon, if desired).
+Remove to a plate or dish lined with paper towels to drain before serving, and sprinkle with additional sugar (and ground cinnamon, if desired).